jclouds/legacy-jclouds.github.com/documentation/userguide/karaf.md

 1. Get jclouds-karaf from the [jclouds-karaf repository](https://github.com/jclouds/jclouds-karaf) on GitHub.

-As of the jclouds Version 1.0.0 release, the jcoulds-karaf feature is available on the central maven repository, so you can skip this step of getting the source and building it and go directly to the install of the jclouds feature.
+As of the jclouds Version 1.0.0 release, the jclouds-karaf feature is available on the central maven repository, so you can skip this step of getting the source and building it and go directly to the install of the jclouds feature.

 {% highlight sh %}